internetofwater/Western-Water-Datahub/docs/ontology.md

    When the list of ODM2 terms is provided, only terms in that list will be in the returned collections JSON document.

-2. **OGC API - EDR** endpoint interceptor that dereferences ODM2 parameters to the parameters of the source system for the EDR Query.
+2. **OGC API - EDR** endpoint interceptor that maps ODM2 parameters to the parameters of the source system for the EDR Query.
 This formats the returned CoverageJSON from an EDR Query to use the ODM2 parameter provided in the request.
 Should there be multiple unit representations,